March 20, 2026

 True True True

-On the other hand, “p and q” means that both p and q must be true for the whole to be true.
-So the result of “p\landq” is as follows:
+On the other hand, “p and q” means that it is True if both p and q are True.
+In other words, the result of “p\landq” is as shown in the following table.

 p q p\landq